Applicants to the Yale Department of Psychiatry Doctoral Internship in Clinical and Community Psychology must meet all five admission criteria:

-The internship embraces a Scientist-Practitioner model.
-The program is most appropriate for and gives strong preference to students from graduate programs that have a Scientist-Practitioner or Clinical-Scientist training model.
+The internship embraces a Scientist-Practitioner model in which theory and evidence routinely inform health service psychology practice.
+The elements of each prospective applicant’s training are assessed in totality to determine potential fit to the placement site for which the applicant has expressed interest.
+However, the program is most appropriate for and gives strong preference to students from graduate programs that have a Scientist-Practitioner or Clinical-Scientist training model.

 The faculty members want all fellows to be successful during the internship year.
 Experience has shown that those fellows who commute long distances typically have greater difficulty completing internship requirements and becoming full members of the internship class.
 Therefore, fellows are strongly encouraged to reside within a one-hour commuting distance of New Haven during the internship year.
 Individuals who are contemplating living farther away are discouraged from applying.

 Individuals apply for one, and only one, placement within the program.
 Applications to multiple placements are not permitted.
-Once applications are reviewed, a selected number of individuals are invited to attend one of three Visit Days in early January.
-This is an opportunity for applicants to learn more about the program, meet with faculty and current fellows, and visit the training sites.
+Once applications are reviewed, a selected number of individuals are invited to attend one of three Interview Days in early January.
+This is an opportunity for applicants to learn more about the program, meet with faculty and current fellows, and learn more about the training sites

 The program participates in the APPIC match and complies with all APPIC policies.
 Visit the APPIC website for a comprehensive overview of the application and matching process.
 It is strongly recommended that all internship applicants subscribe to the APPIC Match-News List as early as possible in this process.